-Intangibility – this is the ephemeral quality of services that means we can’t see them, touch them, smell them, taste them.
+Intangibility – this is the ephemeral quality of services that means we can’t see them, touch them, smell them, or taste them.
 In other words, our senses can’t detect their existence.

 Perishability – services expire at a defined point.
-For instance, no one is willing to buy a plane ticket for an aircraft that has already left the gate or a hotel room for last night.
+For instance, no one is willing to buy a plane ticket for an aircraft that has already left the gate or a hotel room for the last night.